vineelko/patina/docs/src/dev/documenting.md

 ### Safety

-The safety section must be provided for any function that is marked as `unsafe` and is used to document (1) What makes this function unsafe and (2) the expected scenario in which this function will operate safely and as expected.
+The safety section must be provided for any function that is marked as `unsafe` and is used to document (1) what makes this function unsafe and (2) the expected scenario in which this function will operate safely and as expected.
 A safety section should also be bubbled up to the `struct` (if applicable) and the `module` if any function is unsafe.